 Membership is open to anyone who wishes to celebrate the memory of John Snow.
 International membership is encouraged, the only requirement being that you visit the John Snow pub - located on the site of the original pump - on any trip to London!

-The John Snow Society is based in the Royal Society for Public Health.
+The John Snow Society is based in the London School of Hygiene & Tropical Medicine.

 Founders of the Society